samphadnis/TeamTextDragons/README.md

 ```

 ## Presentation
-We created a video presentation to walk through the code and shows how to reproduce the results.
+We created a video presentation to walk through the code and show how to reproduce the results.
 The video can be found: https://mediaspace.illinois.edu/media/1_79uj7ghe.

 ## File Description